AI retrieval often fails before retrieval starts. The problem sits in the files.

 - export critical tabs to CSV when that makes ingestion cleaner

 That kind of sheet hygiene is also what makes later insight work easier, because the structure is already close to a decision-ready evidence base.
+It is also one practical example of the same clutter problem described in The Real Cost of Messy Evidence Workflows.

 Test whether the prepared material answers real questions with usable trace-back before you scale anything.